thameemk/student-alumni-portal-ece-tkmce/README.md

-# Student-alumni-portal-ECETKMCE-v2
+# Student Alumni Portal
-Department Of Electronics And Communication TKMCE - Student &amp; Alumni Portal - v2
+### The project is for better collabration of Student and Alumnis of Department Of Electronics And Communication TKMCE